 This post may contain affiliate links.
 Please read our disclosure policy.

-Crisp and refreshing, this classic wedge salad is topped with homemade creamy blue cheese dressing, juicy tomatoes, salty bacon and extra blue cheese crumbles.
+Crisp and refreshing, this classic wedge salad features iceberg lettuce topped with homemade creamy blue cheese dressing, juicy tomatoes, salty bacon and extra blue cheese crumbles.
 This is the perfect salad side dish to pair with any of your favorite meals!

 Restaurant-Style Wedge Salad at Home

-There’s something undeniably satisfying about a classic wedge salad—the crunch of crisp, chilled lettuce, the richness of homemade blue cheese dressing, and those perfectly bite-sized toppings.
+There’s something undeniably satisfying about a classic wedge salad, the crunch of crispy chilled lettuce, the creamy homemade blue cheese dressing, and those perfectly bite-sized toppings.
 It’s simple yet indulgent, the kind of side dish that feels a little fancy but takes almost no effort.

-Pair this with a pan-seared steak for a steakhouse-worthy meal at home, or serve it alongside some smoky pulled pork for a fresh contrast to all that savory goodness.
+Pair this with a pan seared steak for a steakhouse worthy meal at home, or serve it alongside some smoky pulled pork for a fresh contrast.
 However you plate it up, this wedge salad is proof that sometimes the simplest dishes are the most satisfying.

 Ingredients Needed